ricardoquesada/bluepad32/docs/programmers_guide_raw.md

 ### Example

-Let's say that you want to enable rumble from a function that is NOT running on the BTstack thread.
+Let's say that you want to enable rumble from a function that is NOT running on the BTstack thread (task).

 ```c
 static btstack_context_callback_registration_t callback_registration;